Pedro-lr/zguide/site/content/docs/chapter1.md

 Let's look at some aspects of this code in more detail:

-* The workers connect upstream to the ventilator, and downstream to the sink.
+* The workers connect downstream the ventilator, and upstream to the sink.
 This means you can add workers arbitrarily.
 If the workers bound to their endpoints, you would need (a) more endpoints and (b) to modify the ventilator and/or the sink each time you added a worker.
 We say that the ventilator and sink are *stable* parts of our architecture and the workers are *dynamic* parts of it.

 * We have to synchronize the start of the batch with all workers being up and running.
 This is a fairly common gotcha in ZeroMQ and there is no easy solution.
 The <tt>zmq_connect</tt> method takes a certain time.
 So when a set of workers connect to the ventilator, the first one to successfully connect will get a whole load of messages in that short time while the others are also connecting.
 If you don't synchronize the start of the batch somehow, the system won't run in parallel at all.
 Try removing the wait in the ventilator, and see what happens.